 6. Use Points, Miles, or Travel Rewards

-Got travel rewards or frequent flyer miles on your credit card?
-Last-minute bookings are an ideal chance to put them to work.
+Do you have travel rewards or frequent flyer miles on your credit card?
+Last-minute trips offer a great way to use them.

-Consider using flexible rewards programs like Chase Ultimate Rewards, Amex Membership Rewards, or Capital One Miles.
-They give you choices when booking.
+Try flexible options like Chase Ultimate Rewards, Amex Membership Rewards, or Capital One Miles.
+These let you pick from more booking choices.

 7. Follow Airlines on Social Media

 Want to score cheap flights?
 Social media might be your secret weapon.
-Airlines often share flash sales and last-minute bargains on platforms like Twitter, Facebook, and Instagram.
-Here’s how to make the most of it:
+Airlines share flash sales and last-minute deals on sites like Twitter, Facebook, and Instagram.
+Here's how to use it best.

 Be the First to Know